uwplse/analytics-data/changes/benchmarks.md

 * Start time: 2019-09-04 22:23:40.27
 * Finish time: 2019-09-06 16:17:16.94
 * Relevant changes: 61

-Intermediate timestamps for User 1 are not yet correct in the processed data you see in the linked commits.
-The start and end timestamps of every session are taken from the raw data and are accurate.

 ### 1.37 (start time: 2019-09-04 22:23:40.27, relevant changes: 26)